History of ICAL

 The International Coalition of Apostolic Leaders (ICAL) was conceived in Singapore in 1999 by a group of apostles.
 The group discussed how God could use the combined efforts of global apostolic leadership to advance the Kingdom of God more rapidly and effectively.

-That year, John Kelly was directed by the Lord to ask C. Peter Wagner to accept the position of Presiding Apostle.
-In 2001, ICAL moved into the offices of Global Harvest in Colorado Springs, Colorado.
-John Kelly continued to serve ICAL as the Ambassadorial Apostle, representing ICAL globally and conducting ICAL Regional Summits throughout the United States.
+In 2000, at the first Annual Gathering, John P. Kelly was set in as the Presiding Apostle for ICA.
+In 2001, God directed Kelly to ask Peter Wagner to accept the position of Presiding Apostle and the management of ICA moved to Colorado.
+Kelly then continued to serve ICA as the Ambassadorial Apostle representing ICA globally, Presiding Apostle Peter Wagner, and conducting ICA Regional Summits throughout the United States.

-In 2009, on the eve of his 80th birthday, Peter Wagner was directed by the Lord to ask John P. Kelly to again accept the position of Presiding Apostle over ICAL.
-ICAL was transferred back to Fort Worth, Texas in the spring of 2010.
-With an official handing of the baton ceremony at the 2010 Annual November Meeting, Dr. Wagner was installed as the Presiding Apostle Emeritus of ICAL and John P. Kelly as the International Convening Apostle.
+In 2009, on the eve of his 80th birthday, the Holy Spirit directed Peter Wagner to ask John Kelly to again accept the position of Presiding Apostle for ICA.
+The headquarters was then transferred back to Texas in the spring of 2010.
+With an official handing-of-the-baton ceremony at the 2010 Annual Gathering, John P. Kelly became the International Presiding Apostle and C. Peter Wagner became the Presiding Apostle Emeritus of ICA.

 Mission of ICAL